Da Nang

-On 1 January 1997, Da Nang was separated from Quảng Nam Province to become one of four centrally controlled municipalities in Vietnam.
+The city was known as Cửa Hàn (Hàn River Estuary) during early Đại Việt settlement, and as Tourane (or Turon) during French colonial rule.
+Before 1997, the city was part of Quang Nam–Da Nang Province.
+On 1 January 1997, Da Nang was separated from Quảng Nam Province to become one of the centrally controlled municipalities.
 Da Nang is designated as a first class city, and has a higher urbanization ratio than any of Vietnam's other provinces or centrally governed cities.